-LEGAL REF.: Section 19.81 et seq.
+LEGAL REF.: Section 19.81 et seg.
 Wisconsin Statutes

-APPROVED: 1/20/75 REVISED: 3/24/97 REVIEWED and APPROVED: 11/21/16 Back to Top
+APPROVED: 1/20/75 REVISED: 3/24/97

 POLICY 174 - ELECTION OF BOARD OFFICERS

 - The board recognizes that board members should be able to determine the officers of the board without pressure from other members of the board. - The board recognizes that there should be no limitation of office for a particular position for the board. - The board recognizes that each board member should have equal opportunity to election to board office. - The board recognizes that each board member should have the opportunity to decline election as a board officer. - The board recognizes that there be an orderly means of the election of board officers.